 Having good internal communication practices also helps reduce misinformation and concerns when news comes out, or there are any internal or external crises.
 With news of every type available at the drop of a hat through social channels and other online sources today it is impossible to hide anything from employees, so the best practice is to control the messaging by getting ahead of what they may hear from other sources.
 Grapevine rumours can be devastating to morale.

-The communication principles of tell, sell, consult, and involve are time-tested and proven as an effective employee engagement strategy.
+The communication principles of tell, sell, consult, and involve are time-tested and proven as a productive employee engagement strategy.
 Having an efficient method of deploying those strategies enhances the results.
-Certain messages should be delivered as final (tell).
+Specific messages should be delivered as final (tell).
 Others that may need some convincing to attain buy-in (sell).
 Still, others that will be best accepted when the recipients are treated as a sounding board whose opinions matter (consult), and some which involve decisions that are best made when the skills, experience, and ideas of the workforce are taken into account.

 Understand that your employees will both hear and transmit messages about your company.
 The only question is, how involved will you be in shaping what those messages are?
 Doing so is where good internal communications come in, and developing a solid strategy for those communications requires planning.